timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ```sql
 SELECT delete_data_node('node1', cascade=>true);
 ```
->:TIP: Note that a data node cannot be deleted if it contains data for a hypertable, since otherwise data would be lost.
+>:TIP: A data node cannot be deleted if it contains data for a hypertable, since otherwise data would be lost.

 >:WARNING: Although the `cascade` parameter is not strictly a required argument,